 Scientists say that a coalescence of factors — global climate change, the rising threat of nuclear war, and Donald Trump — have accelerated the inevitability of our doom.

-If you lack viable skills, you could quickly become the first emergency jettison from a vessel trying to find its ballast point.
-But they probably won’t throw you over if you know how to build houses, treat gangrene, or purify water for drinking.
-Don’t be the poor schmo who gets jettisoned.
+If you lack viable skills, you could quickly become food for the first group of humans to resort to cannibalism (Florida, I’m looking in your direction).
+You are a lot less likely to become somebody’s late lunch if you know how to build houses, treat gangrene, or purify drinking water.
+Don’t be food.
 Get a good, practical education and be the hero that future generations say nice things about.

-Environmental sciences will play an increasingly important role in helping us to clean up the mess that apocalypses leave behind.
-With a degree in environmental sciences, you’ll be primed to help your community test water and soil toxicity, harness clean and renewable energy, and produce innovative solutions for sustainable living.
+Environmental sciences will play an increasingly important role in helping us to clean up the messes that apocalypses usually leave behind.
+With an environmental science degree, you’ll be primed to help your community test water and soil toxicity, harness clean and renewable energy, and produce innovative solutions for sustainable living.
 As the world learns to cope with new realities such as resource scarcity and hazardous atmospheric conditions, your knowledge will be an important part of finding a path forward.

 According the Bureau of Labor Statistics, the field of environmental sciences will grow by 11% between 2016 and 2026, adding roughly 10,000 new jobs.
 You could be among the ranks of those working to stave off the apocalypse, and subsequently, among those best prepared to roll with the punches once it happens.

 If this sounds like a job for you, check out these top careers in the Life, Physical, and Social Sciences.